 In less than four years from now, Mount Pleasant is slated to become home to a larger land-based version of the CMOH Museum that currently sits on the USS Yorktown.
 Last week, organizers of the Congressional Medal of Honor Museum stated they plan to have the museum constructed and open by July 4, 2023.

 People are confused.
 Let’s re-explore the facts concerning the Medal of Honor Museum at Patriots Point.
 And let’s set the record straight......
 Link

-Copyright © 2018 The Congressional Medal of Honor Museum Foundation, Inc - All Rights Reserved.
+Copyright © 20202 The National Medal of Honor Leadership and Education Center Foundation Inc- All Rights Reserved.